wdecoster/NanoPlot/README.md

     -h, --help              show this help message and exit -v, --version           Print version and exit.
-    -t, --threads THREADS   Max number of threads to be used by the script
+    -t, --threads THREADS   Max number of threads to be used by the script --listcolors            Give a list of all colors which can be used for plotting
 ```